FairwindsOps/rbac-manager/README.md

         namespace: web
 ```

-RBAC Manager treats an `RBACDefinition` as a source of truth.
+RBAC Manager treats an `RBACDefinition` as the source of truth.
 All resources created by RBAC Manager are tied to the relevant `RBACDefinition` with an owner reference.
 If a desired role is changed in an RBACDefinition, the relevant Role Bindings are replaced with new bindings to requested role.
 Any time Role Bindings are removed from a `RBACDefinition`, RBAC Manager will also remove the associated Role Bindings that it had created.
 It's also worth noting that when a `ServiceAccount` is a subject, RBAC Manager will attempt to create the `ServiceAccount` if it doesn't already exist.

 ## Usage